geofeedia/drone-k8s/README.md

 Plugin for Drone CI to be used in the `publish/deploy` steps that will perform a kubernetes rolling update of the appropriate replication controller and associated pod(s).

-To run this you will need to clone the repo, build the image, push it to your associated registry, and then use that as the image for the plugin as shown below.
-The easiest way is to use the provided Makefile.
-Run `$ make` to build and tag the images.

-To use this plugin yourself you would just need to replace `image: your-repo/your-org/drone-k8s:1.0.0` with the appropriate values.

-This plugin will perform a rolling-update for replication controllers or patch of a deployment in a [kubernetes](http://kubernetes.io/) cluster.

 To use the plugin you will need to clone the repo, build the image, push it to your associated registry, and then use that as the image for the plugin as shown below.
 The easiest way is to use the provided Makefile.
 Run `$ make` to build and tag the images.

 To use this plugin yourself you would just need to replace `image: your-repo/your-org/drone-k8s:1.0.0` with the appropriate values.

-If updating a kubernetes deployment you can specify with `is_deployment`.
-The default is to perform a rolling-update of a replication controller if `is_deployment` is not set.
+If updating a kubernetes deployment you can specify that with `is_deployment`.
+The default behavior is to perform a rolling-update of a replication controller if `is_deployment` is not set.

 This plugin assumes your drone server is running inside of [kubernetes](http://kubernetes.io/).